 Unless you’re fond of being an unemployed social leper, overt racism is out of the question.
 To fill the void, many resort to finding creative ways of passive-aggressively expressing their disdain.
 Considering the wealth of cultural left-overs from America’s shady past, this proves to be a relatively simple task.
 Take, for example, a charming little incident that recently took place in Chicago.
 During a Black Lives Matter protest, an undercover cop car full of white officers drove by blasting the Lynyrd Skynrd hit “Sweet Home Alabama.”
 At first glance, just some good O’l boys rocking out to a classic.
 When the contextual setting is factored in, however, malignant connotations emerge.

 After the grand jury failed to indict Darren Wilson, I was supportive.
 Let’s be real, Michael Brown was behaving like an anti-social threat to society.
-The entire situation felt so cliche that it was almost embarrassing.
-Here you had a big black male on video basically mugging a tiny convenience store owner for blunt wraps.
+Here you had a big male on video basically mugging a tiny convenience store owner.
 To top it off, he had the audacity to attack a law enforcement officer.
 Black, white, it really doesn’t matter; if you attack a cop, death is a reasonable expectation.
 Then, at the height of my logical defense of white America, a seemingly endless flood of unjustifiable police brutality forced me to take a deeper look.

 The data certainly speaks for itself.
 Using all the arrests reported to the FBI between 2010 and 2012, USA Today discovered that African Americans were incarcerated at more than triple the rate of other races.
 Of course, that is solely based on information volunteered by police departments.
 According to an investigation by the Wall Street Journal, for instance, over 550 deaths resulting from government sanctioned lethal force failed to show up in official records.
 Indeed, It seems what comes around only goes around when you fail to clean up your messes.